Apple rivals take cautious line on encryption issue

-* Vote to take place at AGM on April 28 (Adds ISS recommendation)

-MUMBAI/SINGAPORE As Apple Inc (AAPL.O) resists the U.S. government in a high profile stand-off over privacy, rival device makers are, for now, keeping a low profile.
+MUMBAI/SINGAPORE Feb 26 As Apple Inc resists the U.S. government in a high profile stand-off over privacy, rival device makers are, for now, keeping a low profile.

 Most are Asian companies - the region produces eight of every 10 smartphones sold around the world - and operate in a complex legal, political and security landscape.